1995 Myanmar–China earthquake: Intensity

-Impact
+Aftermath

-A preliminary report by ReliefWeb on July 12 stated that two women suffered fatal heart attacks while 36 individuals were injured, two of them seriously.
+A preliminary report by the UN Department of Humanitarian Affairs on July 12 said two women died of heart attacks while 36 individuals were injured, two of them seriously.
 Nineteen buildings were destroyed while many schools, factories and public infrastructures were damaged.
 A team of scientists were assigned to survey the area but could not reach the affected area due to road damage.

 In Chiang Rai, Thailand, the earthquake damaged a major electrical generator, cutting power.
 The Government of Thailand also ordered that dams reserviors and bridges be inspected for damage.

 According to an estimate by Xinhua news agency on July 19, the total damage caused by earthquake was US$36 million.
 At least 329 schools, 143 hospitals, 200,000 homes, 165 government offices and more than 500 factories and military bases in Menglian, Ximeng, Lancang and Cangyuan counties were significantly damaged by the quake.
 The death toll was also revised to 11 while the number of injured rose to 136.
 A further 600,000 people were impacted by the quake as well.

-Response

 After the mainshock struck, the Yunnan Seismological Bureau immediately entered a state of emergency, establishing headquarters and sending more scientists to Menglian to plan disaster assessments, inspections, surveillance, and send reports.
 The National Earthquake Administration and the People's Government of Yunnan Province formally praised the Yunnan Seismological Bureau for the prediction of the earthquake, resulting in a minimal loss of life.